rocrill/meal-generator/README.md

 The site has 2 pages:

 Home page - The 'Home' page contains an eye-catching plate image, which is divided into 3 sections - 50% of vegetable content, 25% of protein content and 25% of carbohydrate content.
-There user is first invited to select their dietary preference by clicking on the appropriate radio button.
+The user is first invited to select their dietary preference by clicking on the appropriate radio button.
 There is then a clear 'Inspire me!' call to action button which generates a new meal idea everytime the user clicks it, sticking to the recommended food group percentages.

 Nutrition quiz -  The 'Nutrition quiz' page gives the user a chance to put their nutritional knowledge to the test, providing some light entertainment which relates to the main feature of the site - the meal generator.